Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.

 6. Serenity Grove, Athens, Georgia

-Serenity Grove provides evidence-based treatment for addiction and co-occurring disorders.
+Serenity Grove provides evidence-based treatment for addiction in Athens, GA, including the treatment of co-occurring disorders.

 Addiction and mental health services include: